yanis-k/BSSS/README.md

 # BSSS
-Implementation for the Blind Speech Source Separation
+Python3 implementation for my thesis on the Blind Speech Source Separation problem.